 Figure 6: Section being dragged to its new position

-- Let go the mouse button when the cursor is in the required position.
-This will move the selected Section to the new position, as shown
+- Let go the mouse button when the Section is moved to the required position, as shown in Figure 7.

 Figure 7: Section moved to the new position

 - Save your presentation.